zuozhenggh/learning-library/data-management-library/database/21c/dba-essentials/backup-recovery/manage-backups/manage-backups.md

     ```

-## Task 4: Monitor Fast Recovery Area Space Usage
+## Task 4: Monitor fast recovery area space usage
 You should monitor the fast recovery area to ensure that it is large enough to contain backups and other recovery-related files.
 The space usage in your Oracle Database may vary from what is shown in this lab.

 Oracle Database provides two views to monitor fast recovery area space usage, `v$recovery_file_dest`, and `v$recovery_area_usage`.